What Made Me Choose Driver Booster Over DriverMax (And Stick With It)

 Here’s the truth: in both Driver Booster and DriverMax, the free versions will only save driver backups to a default location on your main drive—the same one your system and original drivers are installed on.
 That's useless and defeats the point of a backup.

-That’s not a real backup in my book.
-If your drive fails, those backups are going down with it.
+That’s NOT a real backup in my book.
+If your drive fails, those backups will go down with it.
 What’s worse, DriverMax—even in the paid version—still doesn’t let you change that location.

 Driver Booster, on the other hand, unlocks that critical option in the paid version.
 With Driver Booster Pro, I can finally choose where those backups go—an external drive, a different partition, even a network location.
 That flexibility is a huge deal.
 If you're serious about having recoverable backups, this one feature alone makes Driver Booster the better choice.